How to get started interpreting your own dreams – in the context of a personal relationship with God.

 In this stage you need to:

-- Develop your personal dream dictionary
+- Develop your own personal dream dictionary

 - Store your dreams in an organised way